hashicorp/vault/website/source/docs/internals/index.html.md

 # Vault Internals

-This section covers the internals of Vault and explains the technical details of how Vault functions, it's architecture and security properties.
+This section covers the internals of Vault and explains the technical details of how Vault functions, its architecture and security properties.

 -> **Note:** Knowledge of Vault internals is not required to use Vault.
 If you aren't interested in the internals